codeequity/codeEquity/docs/ceManual.md

    { login: 'rmusick2000' }}
 ```

+CE Server will often act upon GitHub as a service to the user, to help keep the CodeEquity project
+in a valid state.
+Calls to GitHub may fail for a variety of reasons.
+An error handler in
+[ghUtils.js](./ghUtils.js) will retry operations a number of times if the error type is
+recognizable.
+All communication with the GitHub is encoded as JSON REST data.

 ## `githubRouter` Job Dispatch
 At the time of writing, CE Server is singly-threaded with no thread pool or worker threads.